ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-You can configure the SUT using automated scripts, as described in [Configuring SUT1 using the setup configuration script](#configuring-sut1-using-the-setup-configuration-script) and [Configuring SUT2 using the setup configuration script](#configuring-sut2-using-the-setup-configuration-script); or configure the SUT manually, as described in sections [Configuring SUT1 manually](#configuring-sut1-manually) and [Configuring SUT2 manually](#configuring-sut2-manually).
+You can configure the SUT using automated scripts, as described in [Configuring SUT1 using the setup configuration script](#configuring-sut1-using-the-setup-configuration-script) and [Configuring SUT2 using the setup configuration script](#configuring-sut2-using-the-setup-configuration-script); or configure the SUT manually, as described in [Configuring SUT1 manually](#configuring-sut1-manually) and [Configuring SUT2 manually](#configuring-sut2-manually).